-- 44. Our work on receivables identified a number of balances that had been written off substantially later than we would have expected.
-For example 2 balances were written of in 2016/17 in relation to companies who had stopped trading in 2009 and 2012 respectively which indicates a lack of timely review of aged debt.
-Our work also identified a number of receipts which were unallocated as they could not be matched to invoices. - 45.
-Our work on European Structural Funds identified a number of invoices that had been cancelled using credit memos with a view to raising new invoices.
+- 45. Our work on receivables identified a number of balances that had been written off substantially later than we would have expected.
+For example two balances were written off in 2016/17 in relation to companies who had stopped trading in 2009 and 2012 respectively which indicates a lack of timely review of aged debt.
+Our work also identified a number of receipts which were unallocated as they could not be matched to invoices. - 46.
+In addition, our work on European Structural Funds identified a number of invoices that had been cancelled using credit memos with a view to raising new invoices.
 However, no new invoices were raised.
 We were advised the debt was still being pursued therefore the credit memo meant the receivables balance was understated.
 Management agreed to adjust the accounts in relation to this issue.
 However, the use of credit memos in this way is contrary to good practice.
-These issues highlight that the Scottish Government should ensure effective debt management processes are in place.
+Together, these issues highlight that the Scottish Government should ensure effective debt management processes are in place.